git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * Include (Group-)Mastertrack: If set to off, the group-master tracks are removed from the track bank.
 * New clip length: The length of a clip created with the New function.

+### Workflow

+* Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
+This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+* Include (Group-)Mastertrack (requires restart): Includes the master tracks for all groups in the track list.
+* New clip length: The length of a clip created with the New function.

 ### Pads